Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Assumptions, concept of solution, and main results

-To write down our results regarding boundary integrabily, weak trace, and boundary condition, we need different sequences of test functions to approximate the (indicator function of the) domain.
+To write down our results regarding boundary integrability, weak trace, and boundary condition, we need different sequences of test functions to approximate the (characteristic function of the) domain.
 We say $(\z_\d)_{\d>0}\subset C^\infty_c(\R^d)$ is a \textit{boundary layer sequence} if, for some Borel function $\z\colon \po\to[0,1]$,

 Boundary layer sequences $(\overline{\z}_\delta)_{\d>0}$ and $(\z_\delta)_{\d>0}$ are called \textit{outer} and \textit{inner boundary layer sequences} if